"Nov. 1, 2012 -- Having even mildly elevated blood pressure at midlife prematurely ages the brain, a new study shows.

-In Pediatric Patients (excluding infants, see CONTRAINDICATIONS): The initial dose should be 25 mg.
+(excluding infants, see CONTRAINDICATIONS): The initial dose should be 25 mg.
 Careful stepwise increments in dosage of 25 mg should be made to achieve effective maintenance.

 It is usually possible to reduce the dosage and frequency of administration once dry weight has been achieved.

 EDECRIN (Ethacrynic Acid) may be given intermittently after an effective diuresis is obtained with the regimen outlined above.
 Dosage may be on an alternate daily schedule or more prolonged periods of diuretic therapy may be interspersed with rest periods.
 Such an intermittent dosage schedule allows time for correction of any electrolyte imbalance and may provide a more efficient diuretic response.